darkn3rd/script-tut/README.md

 ### Input

-Demonstrate how to get data from STDIN (Standard Input) and also show how to print a small prompt, that is print a string that does not automatically embed a newline character.
+Demonstrate how to interactively get data from STDIN (Standard Input) and also show how to print a small prompt, that is print a string that does not automatically embed a newline character.

 ### Branching